-Jerr Boschee, 72, has been an advisor to social entrepreneurs in the United States and elsewhere for 35 years.
+Jerr Boschee has been an advisor to social entrepreneurs in the United States and elsewhere for nearly 40 years.
 He has delivered keynote speeches or conducted master classes in 43 states and 21 countries and has long been recognized as one of the founders of the social enterprise movement worldwide.
 He has also been a senior marketing executive for a Fortune 100 company, managing editor for a chain of regional newspapers, a Peace Corps Volunteer in India, and a guest lecturer at numerous academic institutions, including Cambridge, Carnegie Mellon, Duke, Georgetown, Harvard, Northwestern, Oxford, Stanford, Ulster and others.
 He currently teaches the two-semester capstone course in the Master’s Degree program in “Social Entrepreneurship and Change” at Pepperdine University.

 Jerr is the former Board Chair for SAGEGlobal (“Students for the Advancement of Global Entrepreneurship”), which supports high school social entrepreneurs in more than 20 countries, and has served on numerous local, national and international Boards throughout his career.
 He has also been selected as an Alumni of Notable Achievement by the College of Liberal Arts at the University of Minnesota.